Jurkat-Raji PD-1/PD-L1 assay (Bio-IC™)

 - Stable specific [HLA::peptide]-restricted TCR

-- Stable hCD28 overexpression
+- Stable hPD-1 and hCD28 overexpression

 - NFAT-inducible Lucia luciferase reporter activity